Italian nouns

 NOUNS THAT END WITH –ISTA

-The nouns that end with –ista, particularly those concerning professions, don’t change with the gender (masculine and feminine have the same form), but change in the plural.
-Masculine nouns make the plural by changing vowel -A with -I, while feminine nouns make the plural by changing vowel -A with -E.
+Nouns that end with -ista don’t change with the gender (masculine and feminine have the same form), but change in the plural.
+If they are masculine, they make the plural by changing vowel A with I. If they are feminine, they make the plural by changing vowel A with E.

 • il giornalista - i giornalisti (the male journalist)